How BigchainDB is Immutable¶

 It’s true that blockchain data is more difficult to change (or delete) than usual.
 It’s more than just “tamper-resistant” (which implies intent), blockchain data also resists random changes that can happen without any intent, such as data corruption on a hard drive.
 Therefore, in the context of blockchains, we interpret the word “immutable” to mean practically immutable, for all intents and purposes.
 (Linguists would say that the word “immutable” is a term of art in the blockchain community.)

 - Replication.
 All data is replicated (copied) to several different places.
-The replication factor can be set by the consortium.
 The higher the replication factor, the more difficult it becomes to change or delete all replicas.

 - Internal watchdogs.
 All nodes monitor all changes and if some unallowed change happens, then appropriate action can be taken.

 - External watchdogs.
 A consortium may opt to have trusted third-parties to monitor and audit their data, looking for irregularities.
 For a consortium with publicly-readable data, the public can act as an auditor.

 - Full or partial backups may be recorded from time to time, possibly on magnetic tape storage, other blockchains, printouts, etc.